TeslaSTech/CAN-logger/README.md

 It also helps to run it from PowerShell, or the command line, since it will log any issues to the console.
 **<br>com0com WILL NOT WORK if Secure Boot is enabled.
 Proceed with caution, and know the risks of disabling Secure Boot.**

+## Run configuration

+This project contains the jSerialComm library, managed by the Maven build system.
+The JAR is in the `lib/` directory.
+Make sure to include that directory in the classpath when running the file!
+I set my working directory to the project root (`.../CAN-logger/`) so that CSVs made in the program do not save in the `src/` folder.

 ## I want to add functionality/contribute to this project!

 Create a pull request!
 There is lots to do.
 TODOs are scattered aplenty.